futres/Best-Practices/README.md

 Throughout data cleaning, data visualization plots are created and datasets are saved.
 This script created Figure 2 and Table 1.

-### <a href="https://github.com/futres/Best-Practices/blob/master/scripts/Best_Practices_Analyses.R">Data Analyses</a>
+### Data Analyses
 Data used in analyses are linked to the DE (see above).
-We use a file called "data.all.csv", which is the resulting data file from Data Cleaning.
+We use a file called <a href="https://data.cyverse.org/dav-anon/iplant/home/rwalls/FuTRES_data/Projects/BestPracticesData/BPP.data.csv">"BPP.data.csv"</a>, which is the resulting data file from Data Cleaning script.
 The data is trimmed to exclude known juveniles in lifeStage and suspected outliers in measurementStatus.
 The script runs the following analyses:
   1. Calculate the difference between species-level mass values from <a href="https://figshare.com/collections/PanTHERIA_a_species-level_database_of_life_history_ecology_and_geography_of_extant_and_recently_extinct_mammals/3301274">PanTHERIA</a> and the FuTRES data.